eddiethedean/mock-spark/docs/storage_api_guide.md

 ### Use SQL Commands (PySpark-Compatible) When:

-- Writing code that needs to work with both mock-spark and PySpark
+- Writing code that needs to work with both sparkless and PySpark
 - Following PySpark best practices
 - Writing production-like code
 - Sharing code with teams using PySpark